nd1012/wan24-Crypto/README.md

 case it's not possible to use post quantum algorithms for all defaults, this method will throw an exception.

-**NOTE**: AES-256 and SHA(3)-384+ (and HMAC-SHA(3)-384+) are considered to be post quantum-safe algorithms, while currently no post quantum-safe asymmetric algorithms are implemented in this main library (`wan24-Crypto-BC` does implement some), since .NET doesn't offer any API (this may change with coming .NET releases).
+**NOTE**: AES-256, and SHA-384+ and SHA3 (and HMAC-SHA(3)-384+) are considered
+to be post quantum-safe algorithms, while currently no post quantum-safe asymmetric algorithms are implemented in this main library (`wan24-Crypto-BC` does implement some), since .NET doesn't offer any API (this may change with coming .NET releases).

 ## Disclaimer